Oregano - The Herb For This Season

 doTERRA oils go through a battery of tests, including 3rd party tests that are made public to you.
 Each bottle of oil contains a tracking number that you can use to download the lab test results from that particular lot of oil.
 Talk about transparency!

 So if you'd like to get ahold of the finest Oregano Oil in the industry, go here to get it individually.
-I recommend starting out with one of their excellent kits that are seriously discounted and come with a free membership for wholesale discount.
+I recommend starting out with one of their excellent kits that are seriously discounted and come with a free membership for a wholesale discount.
 Here are our 2 favorite kits.
 And if you sign up through one of our links, you'll also get the help and support of our team in learning how to use your oils safely and effectively.